ObolNetwork/kurtosis-charon/README.md

 A typical stack that runs everything in docker occupies 3-4 GB of RAM in according with docker stats (on MacOS, involving Rosetta in some cases) and moderate CPU usage.

-### Prysm 5.0.3

-Prysm 5.0.3 has some known issues:
-* The known bug that is [fixed](https://github.com/prysmaticlabs/prysm/pull/13995) and will be released in the next version of Prysm.
-Until then, you will see some duties failing, unless you create a custom build of Prysm with this fix: `pinebit/prysm-vc:latest`.
-This only applies to VC.
-* The known issues with memory manangement, we experienced OOM kills of Prysm BN instances soon after the start.
-This issue is already reported in their backlog.

 ### Nimbus BN

 Due to an issue in Nimbus (probably applicable to kurtosis only), when running as a beacon node it requires clients to use JSON request format, not SSZ.
 In Charon we added "json_requests" feature that must be enabled if you choose running Nimbus as BN.
 Before running Charon, update `docker-compose.yml` to include this argument: `--feature-set-enable=json_requests`.